cuba-platform/sample-screen-manipulation/README.md

 * [CustomerList](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/customer/CustomerList.java) is a controller of a simple screen that contains a drop-down list of customers.
 It is invoked by the `selectCustomerFromSimpleScreen()` method of the [OrderEdit](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/order/OrderEdit.java) controller.

+* [OrderBrowse](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/order/OrderBrowse.java) screen controller shows how you can programmatically discover parameters of the generic Filter component and set their values.
+When a user selects a filter, the controller looks up parameters of `Date` type and sets them to the current date.

 * [OrderEdit](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/order/OrderEdit.java) screen controller demonstrates two ways of looking up a `Customer`: from a lookup screen and from an arbitrary screen.

     OrderEdit also contains `addOrderLine()` method which is invoked by `addOrderLine` action.
 The method opens a products lookup screen passing a currently selected customer to it.
 After a user selects a product, the [QuantityDialog](https://github.com/cuba-platform/sample-screen-manipulation/blob/master/modules/web/src/sample/web/orders/order/QuantityDialog.java) screen is opened for entering product quantity.
 When the user closes it, a new instance of `OrderLine` entity is created and added to the table.